RyanLucchese/git-svn-scripts/README.md

 `git svn-update $BRANCH`

-Keep the master branch and a development branch up to date with remote
+Keep the master branch and a specified branch up to date with remote

 `git svn-dcommit-branch`

-Reintegrate the current branch into master and svn dcommit it
+Rebase the current branch to master and svn dcommit it

 `git svn-dcommit-branch $BRANCH`

-Reintegrate a development branch into master and svn dcommit it
+Rebase a specified branch to master and svn dcommit it